markgoodson/neg101/PITCHME.md

 - We are the good guys
 - It's a small world and getting smaller
 - You may be dealing with someone for a very long time
-- Beware the temptations
-    - The lure of temptation [Hegarty & Sims, Universities of Indiana and Maryland]
+- Beware the the lure of temptation [Hegarty & Sims, Universities of Indiana and Maryland]
     - Uncertainty increases the likelihood that we will be unethical [Lewicki, Ohio State University]
     - Powerlessness: Studies found that a lack of outside options increased negotiator deception
     - Anonymous victims